 A newer version of the AquaPurr (AquaPurr eC) removes the platform and the space requirement for it by using a sensor to start the water flow when your cat is near it.

 If you do encourage your cat to drink from the faucet you should make sure a backup source of drinking water is available (e.g., water bowl) in case the faucet becomes temporarily unavailable for some reason (e.g., batteries die, power goes out, water gets shut off, bathroom door is closed, etc.).

 The product solutions on this page all require connection to a faucet.
 This means the products are expecting a "standard" connection.

 It's doubtful you'll find this connection in a tub so we're probably talking about a kitchen or bathroom sink (although you may also have a utility sink located elsewhere that may work).

 Below is a video of how the iTouchless faucet adapter is installed.
 Notice the removal of the aerator before the adapter is installed.
 The aerator is simply unscrewed from the faucet and the adapter is screwed in its place.
 It's this connection that needs to be standard.
 If it's not then you'll need a connection adapter (which may come with the product or you can check the home improvement store).
 You could also just use a different sink that has the appropriate connection.

-If you have the ambition, you could also simply replace the whole faucet with an automatic one.
-Your new faucet would then have the functionality provided by the adapter already built-in.
+If you have the ambition, you could also replace the whole faucet with an automatic one.
+Your new faucet would then have built into it the functionality provided by the automatic water shut-off adapter.